dikshi-epam/C-Users-DikshitaM-Downloads-GEN-AI-ecommerce-ai-customer-service-case-study/README.md

 ## Share

 Submit the `ecommerce-ai-customer-service-case-study` folder or zip it.
-The RAG dataset and golden dataset are both included as JSON Lines files and can be imported into an agent platform or evaluation harness.
+The RAG dataset and golden dataset are included as CSV files and can be imported into an agent platform or evaluation harness.

 ## Live documentation integration